Wesley Eure: Early life and education

 Eure was born Wesley Eure Loper in Baton Rouge, Louisiana, on August 17, 1951.
-His father left the family when he was two years old, so his mother, Mary Jane Loper (February 6, 1927 - January 25, 2011), moved his sister Gai (born September 10, 1950) and him to Hattiesburg, Mississippi, where Eure's grandmother lived.
+His father left the family when he was two years old, so his mother, Mary Jane Loper (February 6, 1927 – January 25, 2011), moved him and his elder sister, Gai (born September 10, 1950), to Hattiesburg, Mississippi, where Eure's grandmother lived.
 While Eure grew up in Mississippi, his mother obtained a bachelor's degree in psychology and began teaching.
 She subsequently took positions in Texas and Illinois, and became a drug abuse counselor with the state of Nevada.
-The Eures moved to Las Vegas, where his mother ran a methadone clinic and hosted a radio talk show about drug abuse.
+The Lopers moved to Las Vegas, where his mother ran a methadone clinic and hosted a radio talk show about drug abuse.
 He spent his senior year of high school in Las Vegas.

 Career

-Eure wanted to be an actor since the age of five, his love of performing stemming from a need for attention.
+Eure wanted to be an actor from the age of five, his love of performing stemming from a need for attention.
 While the family lived in Illinois, he enrolled in a summer program at Northwestern University, where he took acting lessons and won an award.
 His first break came when he was 17 years old and working part-time at the New Frontier Hotel and Casino in Las Vegas selling artwork.
 He was hired as a driver for Robert Goulet and Carol Lawrence during their summer tour.
 He spent most of 1968 and 1969 as their driver.

-After the Goulet-Lawrence tour ended in New York City, Eure decided he would not return to high school and stayed.
+After the Goulet-Lawrence tour ended in New York City, Eure decided he would not return to high school and stayed in New York.

 After a few short months of auditions and odd jobs, in 1970 Eure became a cast member at the American Shakespeare Festival in Stratford, Connecticut.
 Hired more for his ability to make the cast and crew laugh than his acting skill, Eure worked with a dialect coach to get rid of his deep Southern accent.
 During his time in Stratford, he worked with Jane Alexander in The Tempest, and appeared in Mourning Becomes Electra, Merry Wives of Windsor, Twelfth Night, and many original works produced by the company.
 At the Bucks County Playhouse in Pennsylvania, he performed in West Side Story (portraying "Action" of the Jets) and then joined a musical comedy revue and traveled throughout the East Coast resort areas.